hrr49-tully/Guitar-Centaur-RelatedPurchases-Service/README.md

 # Guitar-Centaur-RelatedPurchases-Service

-> Related purchases carousel and details over for an individual item.
+> Related purchases carousel and details for an individual item.

 ## Related Projects